dhis2-metadata/NUT-AGG-Nutrition/docs/nutr_agg-design.md

 | **Nutrition Population** | Yearly      | Brief collection of basic demographic data points.                                                                                                                                         |
 ### Data Elements

-The full list of data elements is available in the [Metadata Reference File](resources/NUTR00_1.0.0_DHIS2.37.xlsx)
+The full list of data elements is available in the Metadata Reference File.

 >**NOTE:**
 >